China Media Landscape: Evolution, Key Factors & Trends for Brand PR

-Developing an effective PR strategy in China is hard without a proper understanding of China's news media landscape.
-We decided to dedicate this article to a complete overview of the Chinese news media landscape as we found there is surprisingly little discussion around such an important part of PR success in China.
-The insights in this article are based on our years of experiences working with the Chinese news media as well as our observations from day-to-day practices as a PR agency in China.
+Developing an effective communications strategy in China is hard without a proper understanding of China's news media landscape.
+We decided to dedicate this article to a complete overview of the Chinese media landscape as we found there is surprisingly little discussion around such an important part of PR success in China.
+The insights in this article are based on our years of experience working with the Chinese news media and our day-to-day practices as a PR agency in China.

 As China shifts into a mobile-first economy, the news media landscape is experiencing accelerating change in recent years.
-In this article, we’ll go into the current state of China’s news media landscape as well as highlight some key factors that influenced the new media landscape of China today.
+In this article, we’ll get into the current state of China’s news media landscape as well as highlight some key factors play into the media evolution.

 China’s news media today is best described as “multi-format” and“multi-channel”.
 To understand how it evolved to such a diverse ecosystem, we need to look at some of the fundamental developments of its past.